-Online courses provide instructional content via the internet.
+- Online courses provide instructional content via the internet.
 All instruction is offered online.
-Students interact with instructors and other students using email, discussion board postings, and chat rooms.
-Some full online courses require proctored exams.

-Hybrid online courses combine online learning with traditional classroom instruction.
-Students are required to attend a reduced number of class meetings on the TCC campus as well as work online.

-Students enrolled in online/lab courses attend an on-campus orientation before using web-based instructional materials.
-Instructor assistance is available at scheduled hours in a computer lab.

-Web-enhanced courses are traditional, on-campus, classes with additional information and resources provided online.
+Students interact with instructors and other students using our learning management system, Canvas.
+Online courses may contain online lectures, multimedia content, discussion boards, and a variety of remote collaboration tools.
+Some full online courses require proctored exams. - Hybrid online courses combine online learning with traditional classroom instruction.
+Students are required to attend a reduced number of class meetings on the TCC campus as well as work online. - Students enrolled in online/lab courses attend an on-campus orientation before using web-based instructional materials.
+Instructor assistance is available at scheduled hours in a computer lab. - Web-enhanced courses are traditional, on-campus, classes with additional information and resources provided online.

-Learning Formats

 One-time-per-quarter non-refundable account fees are attached to all TCC's full online, hybrid online, and web enhanced courses.

-For more information, including computer requirements and answers to frequently asked questions, visit tacomacc.edu/areasofstudy/learningoptions/elearning.
+For more information, including computer requirements and answers to frequently asked questions, visit tacomacc.edu/academics-programs/academic-support/elearning/online-courses.